-When an admission is denied by the PRTF, the facility must notify the referral source of the reason(s) for the denial within 72 hours.
-The PRTF must keep a log of all denial notifications for review by UMC.
+When an admission is denied by the PRTF, the facility must notify the referral source, BMS program manager and BSS if the youth is in DHHR legal custody of the reason(s) for the denial within 72 hours.
+The PRTF must keep a log of all denial notifications for review by UMC and this log must be available for review by BMS within 48 hours of request.
 If placement is denied because medical necessity is not established, the UMC will notify the referral source, the facility, and the parent/guardian of the denial and the appeal process rights.
-Refer to Chapter 100, General Administration and Information, for additional information on the appeals process.
+Refer to Chapter 100, General Administration, and Information, for additional information on the appeals process.